jgarciagalvez/al-papone-2D/docs/L2_SystemDesign/modules/M_GameManager.md

 **OnEnter Logic:**
 1. Makes the `GameplaySystem` inactive, preserving its state.
-2. Instantiates the `MenuSystem` and provides it with the designated `Active Services`.
+2. Instantiates the `MenuSystem`, providing it with the designated `Active Services` and read-only access to `GameSession.playerProfile` and `GameSession.scoring`.
 3. Sets `MenuSystem` as the active system.

 **OnUpdate Logic:**